mdasif8393/niche-website-client-side/README.md

 * User can delete his order from my order page
 * Admin can add a bike which will show in home page and explore bikes page
 * Admin can make a user admin
-* Admin can delete all users order and make their order shipped
+* Admin can delete all users order and make their order shipped from pending
 * Admin can delete a product

 ### Tools
 * React
 * MongoDB
 * Express
-* Node
-* HTML
 * CSS
 * Bootstrap
 * Axios
 * React Hook Form
 * Dot Env
-* Firebase
+* Firebase Authentication
+* Font Awesome

 ## Heroku server link: https://vast-stream-59813.herokuapp.com/